 You can also use the same internet connection to route your internal calls through your own PBX (private branch exchange).
 By integrating your guest phones with the phones in the office facilities, front desk, housekeeping, maintenance, and room service systems, you can provide a much more helpful and comprehensive guest experience.

 Helping You Save Money and Hassle

 To get a good estimate, track your call traffic during the busiest days of the year as a reference point, and then plan for higher usage than that.
-It's always best to have a little overkill rather than be caught with your pants down, as it helps to ensure quality communication at all times.
+It's always best to plan for a little overkill rather than compromise on bandwidth, as it helps to ensure quality communication at all times.

 The more you know about how these systems work, the better you’ll be able to understand your hotel’s needs — but there’s no need to become an expert.
 Instead, talk to the experts at Phonesuite.
 Our system is designed for hotels from the ground up, and we’ve installed it in thousands of hotels of all sizes over the last 25 years.

 If you’re curious about the cost, you have questions about the capabilities of the system, or you want to know how much it would cost to switch your hotel to VoIP services, get in touch with Phonesuite today!
 We’ll give you the unified communications system your hotel has needed.